Stuuard96/Stuuard96/README.md

 ### **_Hi, I'm a web developer!_** 👋

 My name's Stuard Quiroz.
 And my job is to create stunning looking websites and web applications.
+I am proficient in the MERN technology stack.

 ## Stats